‧

 - Cross-filtering: using a chart to update a filter.

-You can even use values from the chart to parameterize the links.
-To learn more, check out the articles listed above, as well as our docs on Interactive dashboards.
+You can use values from the chart to parameterize the links.
+To learn more, check out the articles listed above or see our docs to learn about Interactive dashboards.

 When using the notebook editor, most people stop at 1) select data, 2) filter it, and 3) summarize it.
 But you can keep going: adding additional stages of filtering, joining, and summarizing to get the answer you need.